smart-on-fhir/client-node/docs/hapi.md

 which will initiate a standalone launch sequence.

-If there is something wrong with the query parameters the `authorize` function will not redirect the user for authorization and return `h.continue` instead.
+If there is something wrong with the query parameters the `authorize` function will not redirect the user for authorization but will return `h.continue` instead.
-You can add another
-function to the chain to handle such cases.
-This example this will give the user a chance to re-try with the entered FHIR Server URL:
+The following example this will give the user a chance to re-try with the entered FHIR Server URL:
 ```js
 server.route({ method: "GET", path: "/launch", handler(request, h) => {
     if (!request.query.fhirServiceUrl) {